 The 6550 on the other hand, is quite different.
-Used in amplifiers that either required a great deal of power, or because there was a desire to have a longer lasting, more durable tube, the 6550 is difficult to distort.
+Used in amplifiers that either required a great deal of power, or because there was a desire to have a longer lasting, more durable tube, the 6550 is difficult to distort (or rather we should say COMPRESS – more on this in a bit).
 It was used in classic amps such as Ampeg’s SVT line of bass amplifiers for a clean and tight punchy sound as well as in 70s’-era Marshalls.
 In the case of the Marshalls, Marshall’s U.S.A. distributor was looking for a more durable tube that wasn’t so fragile so it was decided to go with the 6550.
 The decision had nothing to do with the tone of the Marshall.
 In fact, when this occurred, complaints happened about how the newer Marshalls didn’t sound as good as the older ones.
 Fortunately, making the conversion from a 6550 to an EL-34 is a relatively uncomplicated process and only requires adjustment of the amp’s internal bias.
 Without going into too many details, the bias simply controls the amount of voltage going through the tubes.
 A 6550 requires more voltage than an EL-34 and therefore adjustments need to be made to compensate.

 This is one of the reasons why many players still prefer the sounds of the original Marshall Super Lead, with EL-34s, which LegendaryTones wrote about previously.

 The last commonly used tube is the 6L6.
 This tube type is often found in Fender, Mesa-Boogie, Peavey, as well as numerous other amplifiers.
 It has strong popularity for two reasons.
 It is plentiful and therefore less expensive then the 6550 or the EL-34 as well as having a type of “best of both worlds” sound and design.
 More rugged than an EL-34, the 6L6’s tone could be thought of as a cross between the EL-34 and 6550 making a happy medium.
-Not as easy to distort as a common EL-34, but the 6L6 can be overdriven much sooner than a 6550.
+Not as easy to compress as a common EL-34, but the 6L6 can provide its compression much sooner than a 6550.

 Preamp tubes that are distorted sound much different than power tubes.
-When a preamp tube is distorted, it creates a buzzing type of sound that is quite popular especially with today’s neo-metal crowd.
+When a preamp tube is distorted, it creates a crunchy type of sound that is quite popular especially with today’s hard rock and metal crowd.
 Those that prefer a different type of tone may opt to either turn down the preamp volume control and/or use a less gain-heavy tube such as a 12AT7.
 Preamp tube distortion does not have as much of a dynamic character with regards to a player’s picking attack, but for full out distortion sounds, preamp tube distortion is quite popular and easy to accomplish.
 Especially when volume is a concern and things have to be kept down.

 Power tubes provide a much more dynamic feel and sound.
-When pushed to overdrive, power amp tubes become sensitive to the player’s touch and will, as a result, seem more organic and musical.
+When pushed to clip, power amp tubes become sensitive to the player’s touch and will, as a result, seem more organic and musical.
+It’s actually a type of compression really more than “distortion”.
 If you haven’t spent time playing a well-maintained and quality tube amplifier at a loud volume, it’s worth the experience.
-Of course, the problem with power tube distortion is that volume is a requirement.
+Of course, the problem with power tube overdrive is that volume is a requirement.
 In today’s club scene, etc., many guitarists just don’t have the opportunity to play at the necessary volumes to make these amps sound their best and therefore they’re probably a bit unpractical.
 Fortunately, there are things that can be done (see the tone tips and tricks article on the Marshall Super Lead here for ideas).